msabanks34/jupyter-exploration/README.md

 # jupyter-exploration
-Introduction to Github by implementating python code "Hello World" using Jupyter notebook.
+Introduction to Github by implementing python code "Hello World" using Jupyter notebook.